GabeSoler/coltrane_static_site/content/about/me.md

 ---

 ## A bit about me
-Hi, this section is for me to introduce myself.
-You can also explore other related content in the navigation panel.

-Let's start with a bit of background.
 I was born and raised in Chile and am of Spanish and Italian nationality.
-I grew up being a shy and intellectual kid who loved books and did well at school.
-I also practised many things growing up, like playing the flute, painting, basketball, writing, etc.
+I was a shy and intellectual kid who loved books and did well at school.
+I also practised many things, like playing the flute, painting, basketball, writing, etc.

 I have always loved the arts and creative expression, the feeling of being in the flow, solving things with inspiration, and the sense that the world exists only in that moment.